 Continually trying new things

-We did a couple of moonshine tastings and wine tasting!
+My husband and I did a couple of moonshine tastings and wine tasting!
 I’m not a big drinker, but this is something we had NEVER done before.
 I’m not a fan of moonshine, but it was sure fun to try the various liquors (and take pictures of my husband’s reactions to them)!!

 We tried new restaurants our resort recommended, the ones we had never heard of before.
 The first one we tried was The Local Goat.
 There is no way we would have tried it by name alone, but with the recommendation we sure did!
 It had a wide variety of food, the food was good, and we even tried their Jello shot samples.
 I am far from a drinker, but it was fun to try something different at the new restaurant.